Skip to content

 try {

-// 🆕 MEMORY ADDITION: Accept conversationHistory from frontend
+// 🆕 MEMORY: Accept conversationHistory from frontend

 const { message, conversationHistory = [] } = req.body;